 Outdoor hockey in Texas?
-Sure thang, and it was quite a hit
+Sure thang, and was a hoot to boot

 DALLAS (AP) — Ryan Clare chewed on a turkey leg as he milled about the Texas state fairgrounds hours before another major sporting event inside historic Cotton Bowl Stadium.

 No, this wasn’t the Texas-Oklahoma football game, always held in October during the fair.
-Clare has been to the annual Red River rivalry, but the Dallas resident has been a Stars fan for more than 20 years.
+Clare has never been to the annual Red River rivalry, but the Dallas resident has been a fan of hockey and the Stars for more than 20 years.

-Getting tickets to the NHL’s Winter Classic, where the host Dallas Stars rallied for a 4-2 win over the Nashville Predators, was a no-brainer for Clare, and probably many others among the 85,630 who filled a venue that used to be famous for college football on New Year’s Day.
+Getting tickets to the NHL’s Winter Classic for Dallas’ 4-2 win over Nashville was a no-brainer for Clare, and probably many others among the 85,630 who filled a venue that used to be famous for college football on New Year’s Day.

 “This is kind of a once-in-a-lifetime event and everything,” said Clare, the bottom of the Dallas resident’s green No. 4 Miro Heiskanen jersey covering the top of his black kilt.
 “When are you going to something like this in Texas ever again?”